 Final Thoughts

 Among the brands I’ve tried, two of my personal favorites and closest to Espresso are Lavazza and Café Bustelo.
 Lavazza offers rich flavors, a velvety texture, and a well-balanced taste.
-Café Bustelo, on the other hand, captures the essence of bold and traditional espresso, with its robust flavor and distinctive character.
+Café Bustelo, on the other hand, captures the essence of bold and traditional espresso, with its rich flavor and distinctive character.

 Remember, taste is subjective, so don’t hesitate to explore different options and embrace the joy of discovering new brands and flavors.